 Supporters of bed-sharing claim that when these factors are considered, research shows that safe bed-sharing practices make putting a baby to sleep in an adult bed just as harmless as putting a baby to sleep in a crib.
-In fact, a 2006 study indicates that when researchers controlled for these kinds of safety factors, rates of infant death related to safe bed-sharing proved to be very low.
+One study indicates that when researchers controlled for these kinds of safety factors, rates of infant death proved to be very low.

 A study published in 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
-The study’s researchers found that even in the safest of settings, bed-sharing presents a dramatic increase in the risk of SIDS.
+The study’s researchers found that even in the safest settings, bed-sharing presents a dramatic increase in the risk of SIDS.
 This stands in direct opposition to the earlier study which found that safe bed-sharing produces low rates of infant death.